AATF: Antarctic Training Facility

 Kinetic energy: A powerful member of the Advanced Energy Spectrum known only to the ARM X. It has active molecular properties that are considered less stable during controlled fluctuations than its opposite, psionic energy.

 Kinetic shield: Based around the same technology as the kinetic cannon, the kinetic shield has the turbines projecting a stationary energy glaze over the surface they are embedded in rather than outward.
-This increases that surface’s resistance exponentially.
+This increases that surface’s resistance to outside forces exponentially.

-KPA (Kinheir Peace Armament): A private paramilitary organization formed by Reish Kinheir from a mixture of various official and unofficial global forces, including the Iron Revolution Faction, which uses a variety of methods to preserve and reform the World Union.
+KPA (Kinheir Peace Armament): A private paramilitary organization formed by Reish Kinheir in late March 2343 AD from a mixture of various official and unofficial global forces, including the Iron Revolution Faction, which uses a variety of methods to preserve and reform the World Union.
 Their ultimate goal is world peace, and their mission statement has them using direct offensive force as a last resort.

 KREEP: Designation/acronym for some lunar rocks containing a unique combination of incompatible elements.
 The K stands for potassium, the REE stands for rare earth elements, and the P stands for phosphorus.
 Since mining began on these rocks due to the related discovery of strega energy, they are sometimes referred to as “KREEPs” in the plural.
 While a number of resources and their byproducts are being mined for practical usage or experimentation on the Moon, KREEPs are the most celebrated at present because of the promise of strega as another energy source with the potential to shore up successful efforts back on Earth in ending energy crises for the foreseeable future.
 It was with this thought in mind that the development of Moon Colony Moori was fast-tracked.